Minimax-Optimal Reward-Agnostic Exploration in Reinforcement Learning: Prior art

 \paragraph{Reward-aware exploration.} The studies of online exploration have been a central topic in RL.
 Here, we mention in passing a small number of representative works.
 The development of the UCRL algorithm, the UCRL2 algorithm and their variants \citep{jaksch2010near,auer2006logarithmic} exemplified earlier effort in implementing the optimism principle in the face of uncertainty.
 A more sample-efficient model-based online RL algorithm, called {\em upper confidence bound value iteration (UCBVI)}, was later proposed by \citet{azar2017minimax}, which yields minimax-optimal regret asymptotically.
 Turning to model-free algorithms, \citet{jin2018q} justified the efficacy of Q-learning (in conjunction with UCB-type exploration) in online RL, which achieves a regret that is a factor of $\sqrt{H}$ away from optimal if the Bernstein-type confidence bounds are employed.
 Other versions of Q-learning-type algorithms, including the ones that come with low switching cost and the ones tailored to discounted infinite-horizon MDPs, have since been developed \citep{bai2019provably,dong2019q}, among which a variance-reduced variant achieves asymptotically optimal regret \citep{zhang2020almost}.
-Two recent works \citet{menard2021ucb,li2021breaking} further demonstrated how to reduce the burn-in cost --- the sample size required to attain sample optimality --- to be linear (and hence minimal) in $SA$.
+The recent works \citet{menard2021ucb,li2021breaking,zhang2023settling} further investigated how to reduce the burn-in cost --- that is, the sample size required to attain sample optimality.
+The minimax-optimal sample complexity with minimal burn-ins was recently settled by \citet{zhang2023settling}.
 All these algorithms, however, rely on {\em a priori} reward information, which are ill-suited to the reward-agnostic convext.
 Additionally, information-theoretic regret lower bounds for reward-aware online RL were first developed by \citet{jin2018q,jaksch2010near}, and revisited later on by \citet{domingues2021episodic}.
 Going beyond the tabular case, a number of papers have further pursued efficient reward-aware exploration in the presence of low-dimensional function approximation (e.g., \citet{jin2020provably,ayoub2020model,du2021bilinear,li2021sample}).